dfsantamaria/POC4COMMERCE/README.md

         b.connectAgentToBehavior("MyAgent", "MyAgentBehavior")

     where: </br>
-    - "MyAgent" and "MyAgentBehavior" are the agent and the agent behavior respectively.
+    - "MyAgent" and "MyAgentBehavior" are, respectively, the agent and the agent behavior.

  D) Generate a new action and connect it to the related behavior by typing